 - Your front-end ratio (mortgage payment plus HOA fees, property taxes, mortgage insurance, home insurance) needs to be less than 31 percent of your gross income, typically.
 You may be able to get approved with as high a percentage as 46.99 percent.
 Your lender will be required to provide justification as to why they believe the mortgage presents an acceptable risk.
 The lender must include any compensating factors used for loan approval.

 - Your back-end ratio (mortgage plus all your monthly debt, i.e., credit card payment, car payment, student loans, etc.) needs to be less than 43 percent of your gross income, typically.
-You may be able to get approved with as high a percentage as 56.99 percent.
+You may be able to get approved with as high a percentage as 56.99 percent, but this is not a common occurrence, especially if you have less than perfect credit.
 Your lender will be required to provide justification as to why they believe the mortgage presents an acceptable risk.
 The lender must include any compensating factors used for loan approval.

 - Minimum credit score of 500-579 for maximum LTV of 90 percent with a minimum down payment of 10 percent.
 FHA-qualified lenders will use a case-by-case basis to determine an applicants' credit worthiness.